A plain text editor is one of the most useful tools for any writer or blogger.

 I keep all my notes, issues to follow up on, and code snippets I use all the time in a TextEdit window.

-It’s always open, and it’s much quicker to add or delete notes than jumping between calendars, note-taking apps, or flagged emails.
+It’s always open and much quicker to add or delete notes than jumping between calendars, note-taking apps, or flagged emails.

-Everything I need is in one place and so much easier and faster to access.
+Everything I need is in one place and much easier and faster to access.

 I always add all my research notes and links when working on a new article.
 Then later, when the piece is published, I can quickly delete them.